 As a volunteer collaborative with limited fiscal and human resources, MetroGIS needs to be judicious when selecting the projects and initiatives it will proceed with.

-Project priorities identified for the 2023 Work Plan work cycle are identified in the table below.
+Project priorities identified for the 2024 Work Plan work cycle are identified in the table below.
 This ranking and prioritization reflect the discussion and decision of the Coordinating Committee.
-There are six (6) are active projects.
-Two (2) projects are proposed.
-One proposed project needs more definition, documentation and shaping.
-The second proposed project, with low priority to the CC will not be actively pursued by MetroGIS during 2023.
-There are two (2) projects on hold.
-Finally, two long standing projects are complete and moving to maintenance status.
+There are currently four (4) are active projects, one project in maintenance mode and four others that are not prioritized currently or on hold.